 if the date is in the quarter, one year prior.

-Now alter the table's filter, adding a new filter on our new column, InPriorQuarter
+Next, update the table's filters by adding a new one on the InPriorQuarter

-and only select to see the rows where the value is True
+column and set it to show only rows where the value is True

 .

-column from each of the other two columns already, we don't have to do anything; the sales are summed and grouped already.
+column from both source tables, we don't have to do anything; the sales are summed and grouped already.

 We are done: